b68h4/GreenDrive/README.md

   <hr/>
 </div>

 Greendrive is a lightweight web-based file manager.
-It allows users to share any file from Google Drive for download or display previews online through its integrated plugins.
+It allows users to access any file from Google Drive for download or display previews online through its integrated plugins.

 ### Demo live on: [GreenDrive - Demo](https://greendrive-demo.vercel.app/)